 Do you have popsicle sticks around the house that you don’t know what to do with?
 Check out this fun popsicle stick catapult STEM project that you can do with your kids!

 Do you have popsicle sticks or craft sticks somewhere in the house?
-If you are a parent of a toddler, I bet you do.
+If you are a parent of a toddler or preschooler, I bet you do.